-8 Conclusion
+8. Conclusion

-We have argued that if the presuppositions which peer review is based upon are correct, then three jury theorems suggest that an open, crowd-sourced model of post-publication peer review would do better at directing researchers towards better work.
+We have argued that if the presuppositions which peer review is based upon are correct, then three jury theorems suggest that an open, crowd-sourced model of post-publication peer review would do better at directing researchers toward better work.
 This leaves two major questions open.
 First, are the presuppositions of peer review correct?
 The brief arguments we gave for them here should be supplemented with more sustained, and often empirical, socio-epistemic inquiry.
 However, it should be noted that if these presuppositions turn out to be false, journal-solicited peer review is arguably even less defensible than our argument suggests.
-Second, is it actually desirable to direct researchers towards the best work?
-This might seem good for individual researchers but that is not yet to argue for its socio-epistemic optimality (Mayo-Wilson et al. [2011]).
+Second, is it actually desirable to direct researchers toward the best work?
+While this might seem good for individual researchers, we would need additional argument before we could conclude it was optimal from a social perspective (Mayo-Wilson et al. [2011]).
 We leave both these projects for future work.

 We conclude by noting that the practical difficulties with implementing our proposal are substantial but not insurmountable.
-Online forums for public peer review (such as the arXiv in physics) already exist, even serving as a primary point of publication in some fields.
+Online forums for public peer review

+(such as the arXiv in physics) already exist, even serving as a primary point of publication in some fields.
 It is not beyond our capacities to add the necessary features on some expanded version of these venues.
 What is presently lacking is the will.
-We thus hope that our paper goes towards building this will, such that researchers will become able to take further and more systematic advantage of the combined wisdom of the academic community.
-This is the author's accepted manuscript without copyediting, formatting, or final corrections.
-It will be published in its final form in an upcoming issue of The British Journal for the Philosophy of Science, published by The University of Chicago Press on behalf of The British Society for the Philosophy of Science.
-Include the DOI when citing or quoting: https://doi.org/10.1086/719117 Copyright 2022 The British Society for the Philosophy of Science.
-Arvan, Bright, and Heesen Jury Theorems for Peer Review
+We thus hope that our article goes toward building this will, such that researchers will become able to take further and more systematic advantage of the combined wisdom of the academic community.